 Lastly, a compound-complex sentence has at least two independent clauses and at least one subordinate clause.
 Think of it as a compound sentence consisting of one or more complex sentences.

-Example: After mustering all his strength, King Kong threw a final punch and Godzilla fell.
+Example: After King Kong mustered all this strength, he threw a final punch and Godzilla fell.

 5 common sentence mistakes